Shadows (The X-Files): Production

 This episode was created on the Fox network's insistence that the creators write more episodes where Mulder and Scully help people.
 This episode was written to accomplish that, and to allow the writers some space to create other episodes they had in mind.
-Co-writer Glen Morgan claims the episode was inspired by the movie The Entity.
+Co-writer Glen Morgan claims the episode was inspired by the movie The Entity (1982).
 The name Tom Braidwood, the show's assistant director who later played Lone Gunmen member Melvin Frohike, is used in the scene where a parking lot attendant paints over the name of Howard Graves.
 The episode featured guest appearances by Barry Primus, Lisa Waltz, Lorena Gale and Veena Sood.

-Fox emphasized the horror aspect of "Shadows" by using the tagline "Don't watch it alone" when advertising the episode.
+Fox's marketing for the episode emphasized the horror aspect of "Shadows" by using the tagline "Don't watch it alone" in advertisements.
 During the episode, Mulder jokes that Elvis was the only man ever to have successfully faked his own death.
 The joke would eventually become the first of many similar Elvis jokes littered throughout most of the series.
-When Mulder wonders whether or not it could have been a poltergeist, Scully mocks him by replying "they're here", a tagline and famous quote from the film Poltergeist (1982).
+When Mulder wonders whether or not the paranormal activity could have been the work of a poltergeist, Scully mocks him by replying, "They're here," a tagline and famous quote from the film Poltergeist (1982).